Exansa/M7011E/README.md

 # M7011E
-The project for M7011E 2022 by the group gamla och bittra
+The project for M7011E 2022 by the group gamla och bittra.
+We use two different frameworks to compare with.